 This Jetta replaced my wife’s 2014 Jetta TDI when we sold it back to VW.
 Neither of us are fond on the Mk7 Jetta, so we made a quick move to get this car before the new model arrived.
 She’s a very dedicated manual transmission driver and a huge fan of sunroofs.
 There aren’t many sedans in America that meet that criteria, much less in VW’s line-up.
 On top of that, she really wanted a Silk Blue car with black interior.
 By the time we declared those requirements, there was exactly one specimen remaining within 1000 miles of us.
 I flew to Cleveland on a Friday after work, bought the car the following morning, then drove it home.
 The little 1.4T has good power (150 hp and 184 lb-ft) and averaged 45 mpg during its 575-mile maiden trip home.
+Given the price spread between diesel fuel and regular unleaded gasoline, getting 45 mpg in this car is financially the same as getting 55 mpg on a TDI.
+I’ll take it!
 Silk Blue is an attractive color, so we’re happy to have dedicated the effort to get the car.

-My daughter turned 18 and got her driver’s license in 2018.
-Our original plan was to have her drive my 1998 Jetta TDI, but that became impossible (more info below).
+Our original plan was to have my daughter drive my 1998 Jetta TDI when she got her license.
+But that became impossible (more info below).
 She had come to like Golfs, probably because of my GTI.
 Plus, I liked the idea of her being in something newer, more reliable, and safer than a Mk3.
 We looked at some Mk6 Golfs, but buying used cars is a challenge, both in dealing with unreliable sellers as well as the cars not being as nice in person as they are online.
 We lucked out and found this CPO 2017 Jetta S w/1.4T during a dealership visit.
 It had just 9668 miles on it and was only eight months old.
 They gave us a great price.
-I never thought I’d be the dad who put his kid in a relatively new car.
-But it was only a few thousand dollars more than the Mk6’s we saw, plus it has a warranty and is too new to have been neglected.
-What’s not to like about that?
+Unfortunately, she totaled the car just six months after we bought it. 😦

 2014 Jetta TDI (2014 to 2016/2018)